 Additional Experts Are Needed in Commercial Motor Vehicle Accident Cases

-Venue Issues are Often Different and More Complex in Trucking Accident Cases
+Venue Issues Are Often Different and More Complex in Trucking Accident Cases

 In car accident cases, the venue (place of the lawsuit, litigation, and trial) is almost always where the collision occurred.
 This may or may not be a place where a party injured or killed in a trucking collision can get a fair trial.
 In commercial trucking cases, even if the wreck occurred in a particular location in Montana, there may be a more fair and appropriate venue to file in, such as a Defendant’s principal place of business or registered state.

-Discovery Issues are Different in Trucking Accident Cases
+Discovery Issues Are Different in Trucking Accident Cases

 Preservation of Evidence Issues Are Different in Trucking Accident Cases